shielakri/IN3030/exercises/exercises01.md

 long runtime = t1 - t0 // runtime in nanoseconds
 ```

-If the time is not below 6 seconds, try to change your solution to exercise 3 so that it is.
+If the time is not below 6 seconds, exercise 3 is wrong (unless you only have 1 core).
+Try to change your solution to exercise 3 so that the runtime is below 6 seconds.
 If the time is below 3 seconds, something is wrong.
 Hint: think about which thread is calculating the time.
 Hint: use `join()`.